Cray-HPE/docs-csm/operations/network/management_network/aruba/vsx.md

     30 permit any any any
 ```

-Expected Results
+## Expected Results

-* Step 1: You can configure vsx
+1. Administrators can configure VSX
-* Step 2: You can create a multi-chassis interface
+2. Administrators can create a multi-chassis interface
-* Step 3: You can add ports to the multi-chassis interface
+3. Administrators can add ports to the multi-chassis interface
-* Step 4: You can configure the VLANs and ACLs for synchronization
+4. Administrators can configure the VLANs and ACLs for synchronization
-* Step 5: Everything is synchronized from the primary to the secondary
+5. Everything is synchronized from the primary to the secondary

 [Back to Index](../index.md)